Embedding Integration

 }

-Replace <VIDEO_URL>, <VIDEO_TITLE_GERMAN>, <VIDEO_TITLE_ENGLISH>, <VIDEO_DESCRIPTION_GERMAN>, and <VIDEO_DESCRIPTION_ENGLISH> with your actual video URLs, titles, and descriptions in both German and English.
+Replace <GERMAN_VIDEO_URL>, <ENGLISH_VIDEO_URL>, <VIDEO_TITLE_GERMAN>, <VIDEO_TITLE_ENGLISH>, <VIDEO_DESCRIPTION_GERMAN>, and <VIDEO_DESCRIPTION_ENGLISH> with your actual video URLs, titles, and descriptions in both German, English and any other optional language you want to provide content in.

 Once you are done editing the Rubens settings you can save your editing.
 All the configurators of the configuratorId should then have your individual content displayed in the rubens tutorials overlay without having to set them explicitly in the URL provided you enabled the rubens tutorials for your configurators.